Freely-Given-org/ESFM/ESFMspec.md

 ## Introduction

-This spec is based on the [USFM spec](https://ubsicap.github.io/usfm/), and our files have been checked that they can be edited in UBS/SIL Paratext (even though it doesn't recognise what the fields mean).
+This spec is based on the [USFM spec](https://ubsicap.github.io/usfm/), and our files have been checked that they can be edited in UBS/SIL Paratext 9 (even though it doesn't recognise what the fields mean).
-Our own Biblelator will eventually be updated to support this format natively.
+Our own [Biblelator](https://github.com/Freely-Given-org/Biblelator) will eventually be updated to support this format natively.

 In this document, we use the term _original language_ to refer any of Hebrew or Aramaic, or Koine Greek.